 - Information in the company must be freely accessible to everyone.

-- Remote workers should meet regularly with the office teams, in addition to the virtual meetings.
+- In addition to the virtual meetings, remote workers should meet regularly with the office teams in person.

 - The remote model is not suitable for very controlling business personalities.

-I wish you good luck with your remote job, or with building up an appropriate team.
+I wish you good luck with your remote job or with introducing remote team members.

 Do you have questions about working remotely?
 Feel free to use the comment function.
-Do you want to receive all new information about WordPress WooCommerce?
-Then follow us on Twitter, Facebook , or subscribe to our newsletter.
+Do you want to receive the latest news about WordPress and WooCommerce?
+Follow us on Twitter, Facebook , or subscribe to our newsletter.

-- Field report: Working completely independent of location as a digital nomad
+- Field report: Working as a Digital Nomad

 - Advantages and disadvantages of the home office

-- Winning the best employees: This is how you can reach out to Generation Y
+- Winning the best employees: How to reach out to generation Y

-- Holacracy in action: In 5 steps to the high-performance team
+- Holacracy in action: Five steps to a high-performance team